Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Introduction

 \section{Introduction}

-We consider the problem of learning robust discriminative representations corresponding to latent random variables for downstream prediction tasks from their observable data.
+We consider the problem of learning robust discriminative representations corresponding to latent variables for downstream prediction tasks.
 These latent variables usually correspond to semantic concepts such as the color of an object, the level of glucose in the blood, and a person's age.
 The relationship between these latent variables can be modeled using directed acyclic graphs~(DAGs) called \emph{causal graphs}.
 Causal modeling allows manually altering the causal graph and observing its effects on the data.
-E.g., intervene on the amount of insulin~(parent variable) in the blood by consuming an insulin inhibitor and then measuring the glucose level~(child variable) in the blood.
+E.g., intervene on the amount of insulin~(parent variable) in the blood by consuming an insulin inhibitor and then measure the blood glucose level~(child variable).
 This procedure is known as a \emph{causal intervention}, and the data collected through this procedure is called \emph{interventional data}.
 In contrast, data passively collected without intervention is known as \emph{observational data}.
-Several types of interventions are possible on a causal graph, of which we are interested in \emph{hard interventions} where we manually set the value of one or more variables.
-Intervening on a graph node renders it statistically independent of its \emph{parent nodes} in the causal graph\footnote{For ease of use, we refer to ``statistical independence'' as ``independence'', and ``hard interventions'' as ``interventions''.
+Of the several types of interventions possible on a causal graph, we are interested in \emph{hard interventions} where we manually set the value of one or more variables.
+Intervening on a node renders it statistically independent of its \emph{parent nodes} in the causal graph\footnote{For ease, we refer to ``statistical independence'' as ``independence,'' and ``hard interventions'' as ``interventions.''
 We will also use ``features'' and ``representations'' interchangeably to denote the vector representations of the data learned by a model.}.
-See \citep[Chapter~6]{peters2017elements} and \citep[Chapter~3]{pearl2009causality}.
+See \citep[Chapter~6]{peters2017elements}.